Victoria Classic Boat Festival

-It’s been a month since boat show season ended in the Pacific Northwest.
+It’s been a month since the Victoria Classic Boat Festival and show season in general ended in the Pacific Northwest.
 Some of you are hopefully still on the water, while others are buttoning down for the winter.

 So let’s think of kinder, warmer things, like boat shows!
 We had a fantastic time at this year’s Victoria Classic Boat Festival, the 40th annual.
-While nothing could make up for the absence of John West, a key founder and integral, energetic part of the festival over its four decades, the sun shone bright on the docks full of beautiful boats and interested visitors.
+While nothing could make up for the absence of John West.
+John was a key founder and integral, energetic part of the festival over its four decades.
+This festival, the sun shone bright on the docks full of beautiful boats and interested visitors.

 It was the first year the Maritime Museum of B.C. took the helm and led the organization and programming, and they did an admirable job running the show.
 Congratulations!

 DOROTHY was on hand in spirit, if not in physical form.
 As it was her 120th anniversary, we celebrated with cake in the hall of the MMBC, and a hearty Happy Birthday.

 To make sure she was present “on the docks”, we hosted a table Saturday and Sunday with promotional materials.
 We also showed photographs and new 2018 calendars and anniversary T-shirts which we have for sale.